diegodinizf/House-Rocket/README.md

 **2. Once the property is purchased, when should the company sell it and for what price?**

 **3. Should House Rocket do a home renovation to raise the sale price?
-What could be the renovation suggestions and how much would the price increasing?**
+What could be the renovation suggestions and how much would the price increase?**

 ## Project Assumptions